 Local Tip:

-Stay at Huynh Gia Homestay.
-Their riverside dinners, fruit picking, and tea by candlelight made this one of my most peaceful memories.
+Stay at Nam Thành Homestay.
+Their quiet surrounding, fruit picking, and tea by candlelight made this one of my most peaceful memories.

 What to Love: